peter-tanner/peter-tanner.github.io/_posts/2024-07-23-Raspberry-Pi-Zero-USB-EthernetRNDIS-Gadget-troubleshooting.md

 7 packets transmitted, 0 received, +2 errors, 100% packet loss, time 6218ms
 ```

-Example of me trying to ping the ethernet gadget directly
+Example of me failing to ping the ethernet gadget directly when using NAT mode

 ```
 [13:07:20] peter@MACHINE : ~ (master)